Dynamics Within Latent Chain-of-Thought: An Empirical Study of Causal Structure

 \subsubsection{Findings}

-Figure~\ref{fig:rq1_earlystop_overview} shows that correctness often becomes decodable \emph{before} the final latent step, but the step at which this happens varies substantially across model--task pairs.

-\textbf{Early-stop curves differ sharply across datasets.} On CommonsenseQA, $S(k)$ typically rises rapidly within the first few steps and then saturates (Figure~\ref{fig:rq1_earlystop_overview}, left), suggesting most solvable instances become decodable within few steps..
-In contrast, on GSM8K $S(k)$ more often continues to increase toward later steps (Figure~\ref{fig:rq1_earlystop_overview}, right), with several settings exhibiting visible gains up to $k{=}6$, indicating that additional latent computation can expand the set of instances for which the correct answer becomes decodable.
+\textbf{Early-stop curves differ across datasets.} On CommonsenseQA, $S(k)$ typically rises rapidly within the first few steps and then saturates (Figure~\ref{fig:rq1_earlystop_overview}, left), suggesting most solvable instances become decodable within few steps.
+In contrast, on GSM8K $S(k)$ often continues to increase toward later steps (Figure~\ref{fig:rq1_earlystop_overview}, right), with several settings showing gains up to $k{=}6$, indicating that additional latent computation can expand the set of instances for which the correct answer becomes decodable.

-\textbf{Backbone strength shapes when correctness becomes decodable, while paradigm-level similarity is weak.} Across both datasets, stronger backbones tend to have higher $S(1)$ and earlier saturation of $S(k)$, whereas weaker backbones improve more gradually with $k$ (Figure~\ref{fig:rq1_earlystop_overview}).
-At the same time, the step-wise growth profiles do not cluster by training paradigm: Coconut and CODI do not consistently exhibit similar curve shapes within each paradigm across backbones, suggesting that ``when correctness becomes decodable'' is not a stable paradigm-level signature in this experiment.
+\textbf{Backbone strength shapes when correctness becomes decodable, while paradigm-level similarity is weak.} Across both datasets, stronger backbones have higher $S(1)$ and earlier saturation of $S(k)$, whereas weaker backbones improve more gradually with $k$ (Figure~\ref{fig:rq1_earlystop_overview}).
+Meanwhile, the step-wise profiles do not cluster by training paradigm: Coconut and CODI do not consistently exhibit similar curve shapes within each paradigm across backbones, suggesting that ``when correctness becomes decodable'' is not a stable paradigm-level signature in this experiment.